minth1468/music-theory-101/README.md

 ### Frequencies on the piano

-The hearing range of human ear is 20Hz - 20000Hz, thus all audible As can be obtained.
+The hearing range of the human ear is 20Hz - 20000Hz, thus all audible As can be obtained.
 The pitches are denoted from A0 to A9.

 **Table.
 Audible frequency table of note A**